 €57,48 €47,50 excl.
 VAT

-Amelogenesis Imperfecta (AI), also known as Familial Enamel Hypoplasia (FEH), represents a heterogeneous group of inherited disorders affecting tooth enamel.
+Amelogenesis Imperfecta (AI), also known as Familial Enamel Hypoplasia (FEH), represents a heterogeneous group of hereditary disorders affecting tooth enamel.

 10 working days